KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 Convert 56 songs to .ogg format at 48kHz sampling rate.
 Run the python script and select the converted songs in the order you want.

+Make sure none of the .ogg files have any images attached to them.
+This will cause 10+ second load times EVERY TIME the song changes in-game.

 Replace the original Bgm.pck with the one created by the script.

 # Examples